 Student financial aid records are considered confidential, and therefore, only available to authorized personnel.
-Students who apply for other benefit programs outside of WSCC often need written verification of their award package.
+Students who apply for other benefit programs outside of WSCO often need written verification of their award package.
 The student must request a release of this information in writing.

-Non-discrimination Policy Washington State Community College
+Non-discrimination Policy Washington State College of Ohio

-It is the policy of Washington State Community College that there shall be no discrimination against any individual because of race, color, creed, religion, ancestry, national origin, sex, age or disability.
-No person is excluded from participating or denied benefits of programs and opportunities at Washington State Community College.
+It is the policy of Washington State College of Ohio that there shall be no discrimination against any individual because of race, color, creed, religion, ancestry, national origin, sex, age or disability.
+No person is excluded from participating or denied benefits of programs and opportunities at Washington State College of Ohio.